 Pentecost Service – Sunday 4th June

-On the feast of Pentecost, we are planning to join the clergy & parishioners of St Matthias’, Ballybrack for a festive Holy Communion in the Old Church of Killiney on Marino Ave.
-The service begins at 10.30am.
-All welcome.
+On the feast of Pentecost, we joined the clergy & parishioners of St Matthias’, Ballybrack for a festive Holy Communion in the Old Church of Killiney on Marino Ave.
+Thankfully the weather was good!

 Patronal Festival – Sunday 11th June